The Kirikou Events Association presents its flagship event, the Festi’Couleurs 2020-2021, which gathers many visitors every year.

 You will find below their press book explaining:

 their events’ and festivals’ organised throughout the current year 2020 and the year 2021

 all actions taken with the collected funds during these events and festivals.

 I recently attended in Dublin a DubWeb Festival founded by Mikael Thiery and co-directed by Erol Mustafov geared mostly towards filmmakers, theatre producers and music makers.
 There were several talks and the one about ‘how to crowdfund for web series‘ caught my attention.

-The talks by industry experts and award-winning series makers (see picture below) about crowdfunding were particularly interesting.Their pieces of advice were valuable for any start-ups looking to fund their businesses or their products and services’ launch.
+It was a discussion with industry experts and award-winning series makers (see picture below) .Their pieces of advice were valuable for any start-ups looking to fund their businesses or their products and services’ launch.

 Then you will have to work hard to create a buzz around it.